disarm-platform/disarm-app/src/help_articles/help.md

 DiSARM application data is first stored on the data collectors device.
 No one else can see it unless they have physical access to the device.
 Once the user syncs their device, this data will be sent to the server where their DiSARM instance is set up to store data.

-Users can choose to hst the application on their server should they be worried about where the physical server that hosts their data is.
+Users can choose to host the application on their server should they be worried about where the physical server that hosts their data is.

 ### What happens to old versions of a plan?